 Minuses for Knysna

 The main street of Knysna actually forms part of the N2 highway, which passes directly through the town centre en route to the Eastern Cape .
 So slow-moving traffic, especially during the Festive season, is very much part and parcel of Knysna.

-If you are considering a trip along the Garden Route and want some experienced assistance – at no extra cost to booking direct – Chat to us!
+If you are considering a trip along the Garden Route and want some experienced assistance – at no extra cost than booking direct – Chat to us!

 Plettenberg Bay, locally nicknamed ‘Plett’, is a stunning seaside town set on a steep slope leading down to the sea.
-So you may be treated to spectacular views of the bay and surrounding mountains , even if you are not right on the water’s edge.
+So you may well have a spectacular view of the bay and surrounding mountains , even if you are not right on the water’s edge.

 Pluses for Plettenberg Bay